Wing Commander III: Heart of the Tiger: Reception

 Wing Commander III: Heart of the Tiger was another major hit for the Wing Commander series, the PC versions alone selling over 500,000 copies.
 It sold over 700,000 copies in total.
 PC Data, which tracked computer game sales in the United States, reported that Wing Commander III's computer version earned $15.9 million and sold roughly 400,000 copies by October 1999.

 A critic for Next Generation gave the 3DO version five out of five stars, chiefly praising the usage of big-name actors in the video cutscenes, which he argued makes the game more realistic and suspenseful and gives a sense that the FMV is enhancing gameplay rather than substituting for a lack thereof.
 While he noted that the 3DO version lacks the graphical sharpness of the PC version and is less challenging, he concluded that it "makes a more than acceptable alternative" for players who cannot afford the expensive hardware required to run the PC version at optimal settings.
 The four reviewers of Electronic Gaming Monthly focused their praise on the high quality of the FMV, which both Al Manuel and Sushi-X said was the cleanest FMV yet seen on either the 3DO or the PC.
 Ed Semrad and Sushi-X criticized that the control scheme is difficult to master.

-Reviewing the PlayStation version, a reviewer for Maximum praised the "intricate" plot but criticized that the combat is simplistic and dull and that the FMV sequences lack any interaction beyond the occasional multiple choice response.
+James V. Trunzo reviewed Wing Commander III: Heart of the Tiger in White Wolf Inphobia #56 (June, 1995), rating it a 5 out of 5 and stated that "Wing Commander III is quite simply the most stunning game around.
+It does what other CD-ROM products only promise, and by doing so ups the ante for every game to come.
+A sure Hall of Famer, Wing Commander III is the ultimate gaming experience."

-Entertainment Weekly gave the game an A.
+Reviewing the PlayStation version, a reviewer for Maximum praised the "intricate" plot but criticized that the combat is simplistic and dull and that the FMV sequences lack any interaction beyond the occasional multiple choice response.Entertainment Weekly gave the game an A.